 We need to specify the version of Node.js version we want Azure to use when we run our script.
 Azure App Services is a PaaS which means developers have some control over the environment.
 You can control the versions of Node.js to run.
 Let's check what versions are available.
 This way you can find out about new versions in the future.

-Advanced Tools.
+In the Azure Portal, navigate to your app.
+Select Development Tools | Advanced Tools.
 Select Go on the Advanced Tools blade.